Frequently Asked Questions

 -

 Yes.
 Clients may begin with a consultation because they know the business concern but not the service category.
-The first conversation can help determine whether the best starting point is a readiness assessment, architecture sprint, roadmap, analytics prototype, governance review, or implementation-support engagement.
+The first conversation can help determine whether the best starting point is a readiness assessment, architecture sprint, roadmap, analytics prototype, or governance review engagement.

 -

 Yes.
 Written deliverables are a core part of the engagement model.
-Typical outputs may include executive summaries, technical findings, current-state assessments, target architectures, roadmaps, detection use-case backlogs, evidence-request lists, RACI matrices, data-handling recommendations, governance models, and implementation plans.
+Typical outputs may include executive summaries, technical findings, current-state assessments, target architectures, roadmaps, detection use case backlogs, RACI matrices, data handling recommendations, and governance models.

 Understand how work is scoped before requesting a proposal.